Christ-Mind-Teachings/cmi-acol/_dialog/day01.md

 world would be a different place.
 Have I not called you to a new time in which the conditions of learning exist no more?
 In which the suffering and death that have obscured that love is the answer are banished, rejected, and a new world of love accepted in their place?

 1.15 You are all beloved sons and daughters of love itself, no matter what you call that love.
 You all are equally beloved.
 That you give your devotion to one religious tradition or another matters not.
 That you accept that I am he who can lead you beyond your life of misery to new life matters absolutely.

 1.16 I am not your teacher and you are not called to follow me blindly.
 But you are called to follow, or succeed me.
 Only in this way can new life be brought to old.

 1.17 Your desire to know me has grown as you have read these words and grown closer to your Self.
 This is because we are One.
 To know me is to know your Self.

 1.18 Let us return a moment to the creation story and my acknowledgment that this creation story is occurring in each and every one of us.
 Let me move forward and speak a moment of Adam and Eve and the fall from paradise.
 Let us extend our idea of the creation story to include the creation of man and woman.
 Adam and Eve represent your birth into form.
 I represent your birth into what is beyond form.
 Adam and Eve represent what occurred within you at the beginning of the story of your creation.
 I represent what occurred within you recently, the story of your rebirth through this Course.

 1.19 The story of Adam and Eve, and the story of Jesus, are within you.
-As within, so without.
+*As within, so without*.
 In each of you is Adam and Eve represented in form.
 In each of you am I represented in form.

 1.20 The New Testament was the beginning of the new.
 My life represented fulfillment of scripture, of all holy writing, of all learned wisdom.
 In fulfillment are endings found and beginnings created.

 1.21 This fulfillment of scripture has now occurred within you.
 When it occurred within me, it occurred within all.
 It became part of the continuing story of creation, of creation acted out within the created.

 1.22 The story came after the fact.
 Thus the fulfillment was always part of the story of creation.
 It was always part of you as it was always part of me.
 1.23 There is no story to project what comes next—no accomplished story.
 There is only scripture unfulfilled, the promise of inheritance or the threat of doom.
 Myth too stops short of fulfillment, of return to paradise.

 1.24 Yet this return to paradise, to your true Self and your true home, is written within you.
 It only needs to be lived to become real.
 You